 Beldon Primary school does have a school dress code.
-The Uniform Shop is open Friday afternoon 2.45 pm - 3.30 pm.
+The Uniform Shop is open Friday morning from 8.20am-8.50am and is located in K Block.
 Order forms are also available from the School Office.
 Forms that are returned to the office with payment are processed by the Uniform Shop volunteer and the items will be delivered to your child's class.
 Please ensure all clothing is clearly named so misplaced items can be returned to the correct child.